microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 - Look at what gets programmed into the effective routes on the Nics.

 > [!IMPORTANT]
 >Take a moment to think about how to influence traffic through the NVA using BGP advertisements.
 There's several ways to do it!!!!.
-Think in terms of supernets or default routes.
->Also think about the consequences of each method carefully.
-Take a look the Cisco CSR config file for both options to gain more insight about pros and cons of each method.
+>Take a look the Cisco CSR config file to gain more insight.